Chevron The state of carbon policy in 2024 – Dr. Danial Sturge

 The UK Carbon Border Adjustment Mechanism (CBAM), which is being led by Reeves’ HM Treasury, received a paragraph in the Budget, largely repeating the government’s proposals in their March 2024 consultation.
 The only substantive change is that the glass and ceramic sectors will not be in scope when the UK CBAM is implemented from 2027.
 The government’s reasoning is that while products from these sectors give rise to the risk of carbon leakage, they are, on average, less emissions intensive than other sectors within scope, and therefore less exposed to the carbon leakage risk.

 As both of these key carbon policies continue to develop, they will need to be underpinned by coherent monitoring, reporting, and verification (MRV) of emissions.
-We are in the process wrapping up our Carbon Regulator project, and we intend on making recommendations to government in the new year, including on governance and timelines for implementation.
+We are in the process of wrapping up our Carbon Regulator project, and we intend on making recommendations to government in the new year, including on governance and timelines for implementation.

 There’s more around the corner